 Analyze the Essentials of Speech, Language, and Hearing

-Majoring in communication sciences and disorders (CSD) at Elms empowers students to help people with speech, language, and hearing conditions.
+The communication sciences and disorders (CSD) major at Elms empowers you to help people with speech, language, and hearing conditions.
 CSD students study everything from physiology to neuroscience to understand the factors that influence, and sometimes impede, communication.

-A degree in CSD prepares students for careers in speech-language pathology, audiology, or education of the deaf and hard of hearing.
-In addition to learning the normal processes of speech, language, and hearing, students cover assessment and intervention strategies for a range of impairments.
+A degree in CSD prepares you for careers in speech-language pathology, audiology, or education of the deaf and hard of hearing.
+In addition to learning the normal processes of speech, language, and hearing, you will cover assessment and intervention strategies for a range of impairments.
 These include:

 - Voice disorders